isabella232/codeship-volume-test/README.md

 1. Verify you are running Docker version 1.13 or newer (`docker version`)
 1. Make sure you do not have an output dir already, if you do run `rm -R output/`
 1. Run `jet steps`

+## Results

+I've tested running this locally on my Macbook using Docker for Mac 1.13.1 and the steps are passing without issue.
+The directory gets created automatically on my host machine.